 Finely chopped chocolate-covered espresso beans, for garnish

-For the Cake: Preheat oven to 300°F and grease two 9-inch round pans.
+For the Cake: Preheat oven to 300°F and grease two 9-inch round pans (See NOTE).
 Line bottoms with rounds of parchment paper and grease paper.
 Place the chocolate chips in a small bowl and pour the hot coffee over top.
 Let mixture stand, stirring occasionally, until chocolate is melted and the mixture is smooth.

 Into a large bowl, sift together sugar, flour, cocoa powder, baking soda, baking powder, and salt.
 Beat the eggs in another bowl (I use my stand mixer) until lightened in color and slightly frothy.
 Slowly stream in the oil, buttermilk, vanilla, and melted chocolate mixture to the eggs, beating until combined well.
 Add the sugar-flour mixture in batches and beat on medium speed until just combined.